Understanding 2020 W-4 Form- Updated on Feb 08, 2023 - 11:00 AM by 123PayStubs Team

 When hiring an employee, the employer will have the employee complete the IRS Form W-4.
-The form will have information on the amount to withhold from the employee paycheck.
+This form is used to determine the federal income tax amount to withhold from the employee paycheck every pay period.

 Here is a list of topics covered in this article.

 Form W-4, Employee's Withholding Certificate is used to determine how much Federal Income Tax that an employer can withhold from the employee's Paycheck.